jharwell/sierra/docs/src/usage/run_time_tree.rst

 When SIERRA runs stage 5, stages 1-4 must have already been successfully run, and therefore the directory tree shown above will exist.
-For the purposes of explanation, I will use the following partial SIERRA option sets to explain the additional to the experiment tree.
+For the purposes of explanation, I will use the following partial SIERRA option sets to explain the additions to the experiment tree for stage 5.

 First, the experiment tree for `scenario comparison`::